Food Packaging regulations in Europe

 It has to be pointed out that the present “Printing Ink Ordinance” currently lacks proper substance evaluations and that the positive list is incomplete, as it does not include some essential substances.
 These deficiencies have been acknowledged by the legislator in allowing for the 4 year transition period.
 Time will be needed in order to clarify these issues, which affect the entire value chain, be that in regards to the procedures for notification of adding substances to the positive list, or linked to conformity aspects of individual print and packaging designs, where a variety of options for compliant solutions are available.

 Switzerland was the first country to issue a specific ink legislation in 2008, the so-called “Swiss Ordinance”.
 This ordinance introduced for the first time a positive list for food packaging inks.
-In the meantime the Swiss Federal Department of Home Affairs (FDHA) issued a revised version of the “Ordinance on Materials and Articles intended to come into contact with foodstuffs” (quoted as SR 817.023.21)1, which came into force on 1st May 2017 with a transition time of 4 years.
-Section 12 sets out the provisions relating to printing inks applied on the non-food contact surface of Food Contact Materials and article 35 of this section details the requirement that only permitted substances should be used in the manufacture of these inks.
+In the meantime the Swiss Federal Department of Home Affairs (FDHA) issued several revised versions of the “Ordinance on Materials and Articles intended to come into contact with foodstuffs” (quoted as SR 817.023.21)1, the last came into force on 1st February 2024 with a transition time of 2 years for the changes regarding printing inks (chapter 12).
+In this section the articles 33 – 35 set out the provisions relating to printing inks applied on the non-food contact surface of Food Contact Materials.

 1 Ordinance of the FDHA on materials and articles intended to come into contact with foodstuffs (SR 817.023.21), Eidgenössisches Departement des Innern (EDI), 16.12.2016, www.admin.ch